How to Get More Amazon Seller Feedback and ReviewsAshley Kochans

 Request only seller feedback, or only a product review, not both.

 Solicit reviews from paid sources, friends, family, etc.

 Mitigating Risk of Buyer-Seller Restrictions

 Admittedly, Amazon’s Program Policies are lengthy and confusing.
-They are subject to change and Amazon does not hesitate to make frequent changes, often without notifying sellers.
-At the end of the day, it’s your responsibility to keep up with Amazon’s guidelines because a 30-day Buyer-Seller Messaging restriction is not likely to be overturned nor is it worth the time it will take you to try.
+However, at the end of the day, it’s your responsibility to keep up with Amazon’s guidelines.
+The consequence for noncompliance is a 30-day Buyer-Seller Messaging restriction.

-- Stay calm, remember that it’s just 30 days.
+- Stay calm.
 While you will be temporarily unable to use Buyer-Seller Messaging, still able to get unsolicited seller feedback and product reviews.

 - Switch to using Request a Review.
-While it is more limited than Buyer-Seller Messaging, Request a Review is effective and still available to you even when restricted from Buyer-Seller Messaging.
+While it is more limited than Buyer-Seller Messaging, the Request a Review button is still available to you.

 Always be up-to-date on the latest industry news and best practices.